Talking Book Center

 Am I eligible?

-Individuals qualify for service if they have a visual or physical disability that limits use of regular print.
+Individuals qualify for service if they have a visual, physical, or reading disability that limits use of regular print.
 Contact the Alaska Talking Book Center for more information.

 How do I apply?